edwin-menjivar/ai-commit/README.md

 # Before any commit, get AI feedback
 git add .
 ai-commit review
+# Or with a specific model
+ai-commit review --model gpt-4

 # Fix any issues, then commit
 ai-commit commit